tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

         -   If you only specify time\_range, all data within the range is returned.
         -   If you specify both max\_versions and time\_range, data of up to the specified number of versions within the version range is returned from the latest to the earliest.
     -   columns\_to\_get: the set of columns to be read.
 If you do not specify this parameter, all columns are read.
     -   start\_column: the start column to be read, which is used for reading wide rows.
 The returned result includes the start column.
 The column names are sorted lexicographically.
 Assume that a table contains columns "a", "b", and "c".
 If the value of start\_column is "b", the reading starts from column "b", and columns "b" and "c" are returned.
-For more information, see [Wide-row reading](https://help.aliyun.com/document_detail/44573.html).
     -   end\_column: the end column to be read, which is used for reading wide rows.
 The returned result does not include the end column.
 The column names are sorted lexicographically.
 Assume that a table contains columns "a", "b", and "c".
 If the value of end\_column is "b", the reading ends at column "b", and column "a" is returned.
     -   token: the starting position of a wide row to be read next time.
 This parameter is currently unavailable.
     -   column\_filter: the filtering condition.
 Only rows meeting the condition are returned.
 This parameter is similar to column\_condition in condition.
-For more information, see [Filter]().
+For more information, see [Filter](intl.en-US/SDK Reference/PHP SDK/Filter.md#).

  **Result format**

 ```language-php
 [